American Forensic Association: Collegiate competitions

 The association holds two collegiate national tournaments annually.
-The tournaments brings students from across the nation to compete for national championships in both individual events and debate.
+The tournaments bring students from across the nation to compete for national championships in both individual events and debate.
 Students reach the tournaments through a rigorous at-large and district qualification system verified by organizational officers.
 Since their inception, the tournaments have served hundreds of colleges and universities and thousands of students.
 The tournaments include: